 Back in 2010, Rob Riggle called fellow Shawnee Mission graduates Paul Rudd and Jason Sudeikis with an idea.
 "Let's host a poker tournament to raise money for Children's Mercy."
 Without hesitation, they each agreed and immediately called upon their family and friends to help pull it off.

 With only nine weeks of planning, the Big Slick Celebrity Weekend was born.
 And friends like Will Ferrell, Director Adam McKay, Bobby Cannavale, George Wendt and SNL Alum Will Forte helped raise over $120,000.
-Since then, the guys and other celebrity guests have raised more than $3 million – mostly through sponsorships and proceeds from live auctions.
+Since then, the guys and other celebrity guests have raised more than $4.5 million through sponsorships, a live auction and an online fundraising campaign.
 Because the entire event is planned and supported by the volunteer efforts of the family, friends, and the help of Children's Mercy staff, Big Slick tries very hard to keep expenses to a minimum and dollars directly to the kids at a maximum.

 But the benefits have not just been financial.
 Over the years, the attention that Big Slick has brought to Children's Mercy has helped with their recruiting efforts attracting top medical and research talent.
 Big Slick also helped to expose an even larger audience to the nationally recognized work being done at the Cancer Center.